A system that can help you make ends meet when there's more money than month

-I am 27 years old and make about $18K a year (after taxes).
-My debt however takes up $1200 a month, so I can understand the struggle to make ends meet.
+I am 27 years old and make about $27K a year (after taxes).
+My debt however takes up $1800 a month, so I can understand what it is like living on a tight budget and the struggle to make ends meet.
 Two years ago I started this budget and it has worked great for me ever since.

 I have in my purse 5 envelopes separated out for my expenses over the month.
 My five categories are Food, Gas, Medical, Pet, and Spending.
 Yours might be different.
 Since you don't have a car you might have entertainment or snacks.
 I've heard people having a gift envelope, home decor or vacation one.

 How I figured out a budget was I took my normal monthly bills, rent, utilities, insurance.
 Those are set amounts.
 Then I took my three loans and two Visa's and wrote down just the minimum.
 And added them up.

 For the first month before the envelopes, every time I spent money I wrote it down in a little book (cost and what it was for) and at the end of the month I was surprised.
 I had spent $210 in fast food!
 And I even love to cook and am an avid coupon clipper.
 This little book helped me to accurately estimate how much I would need for each envelope.

 Food, that is split in half with my fiancee.
 We both put in $150 each and any extra left over from saving on coupons is our treat for a nice dinner or a movie.
 The trick I have learned about grocery shopping is only go once a month for the big shopping...all the meals that you can make for a month.
 We save about $75 out of the money for the little things that won't last or you run out of, veggies for the stew or milk and bread.
 We go once a week or every other week for the little things.
 But I realized when you only go for one or two items, you come out with ten or fifteen, and you don't use any coupons, so you spend more money than you should.
 A snack here an extra something there...it all ads up.